Didericis/bulls-and-cows/README.md

 This is a matlab program I wrote for an engineering class in 2011 while at Trinity College.
 It plays a version of the Bulls and Cows game in which only the number of Bulls are revealed.
 It wins after about 7.8 tries, with a standard deviation of about 1.38.

+### How to use

+To run, navigate to the directory after cloning it and type "run Bulls_and_cows_main" in the matlab command line.
+A sample "randomDigits.txt" file is provided to supply the numbers the program will try to guess.
+If you want to supply your own random numbers, simply edit this file.

 ### The Game

 A synopsis of the game can be found [on wikipedia](https://en.wikipedia.org/wiki/Bulls_and_Cows).
 In this particular version, the goal is to guess a 4 digit number in as few guesses as possible.
 After each guess, the computer is told how many digits are correct.
 Once all the digits are guessed, the game ends.